Abraham Tolentino: Involvement in sports

-Tolentino served as the President of the Philippine Olympic Committee since 2019.
+Tolentino was elected Chairman of the Philippine Olympic Committee in 2018.
+He later served as the President of the Philippine Olympic Committee since 2019.
 He secured a second mandate after winning the 2024 election.

 He also served as the Secretary-General of FIDE/World Chess Organization, President of ASEAN Chess Zone 3.3, Secretary-General of the National Chess Federation of the Philippines, and is currently the President of Philcycling.

 Personal life

 Tolentino is married to Dr. Agnes (née Delgado) Tolentino, the incumbent vice mayor and former mayor of Tagaytay.
 They have three children.
 Their eldest daughter, Aniela Bianca, is the incumbent representative of the 8th district of Cavite since 2022.
 Their second daughter, Athena Bryana, last served as the Governor of Cavite from 2024 to 2025.
 Their youngest son, Aizack Brent, is the mayor of Tagaytay since 2025.

 He is a Past Grand Master of the Free & Accepted Masons of the Philippines.